Faceless scrutiny, appeals to ease taxpayers' compliance burden, increase fairness in tax system: FM

 Faceless Asssessment, the Ministry said, has benefits like making tax assessment fair, transparent, ensuring ease of compliance and improved quality of assessment.

 “#FacelessAssessment & #FacelessAppeals brings greater transparency,efficiency & accountability in assessment/appellate procedure.
 It uses AI &data analytics,with team-based assessment & review,removing physical interface ensuring objectivity & fairness,” the Ministry said.
-(AGENCIES)
+(PTI)

 Faceless scrutiny, appeals to ease taxpayers’ compliance burden, increase fairness in tax system: FM

-NEW DELHI: Finance Minister Nirmala Sitharaman on Thursday said the faceless tax scrutiny assessment and appeal would help ease compliance burden of taxpayers and increase fairness and objectivity in the tax system.
+NEW DELHI, Aug 13: Finance Minister Nirmala Sitharaman on Thursday said the faceless tax scrutiny assessment and appeal would help ease compliance burden of taxpayers and increase fairness and objectivity in the tax system.

 Editorial